Traveller stories: painting Pysanka eggs in Ukraine

 To really get to know a country you need to meet its people.
 The tuk tuk driver who takes you to your destination, the bartender who shares his local tips, or the babushka who sells sweets on a Moscow street corner.
-You will come across so many wonderful local characters and Intrepid’s Boris ‘Bob’ Golodets introduces us to a very talented young woman in Kolomiya…
+You will come across so many wonderful local characters, like this very talented young woman in Kolomiya…

 Painted eggs can be admired amongst the other masterpieces of the Hermitage Museum in St Petersburg and in Moscow Faberzhe eggs are on display in the Kremlin.
 But more intriguing is being in Kolomiya, a charming small town in Ukraine, where you can enjoy a fine egg painting lesson from a talented young local artist.